Categorical absorptions of singularities and degenerations: Crepant categorical resolutions for nodal varieties

-Now we deduce the Bondal--Orlov localization conjecture for acyclic projectively normal singularities. {Note that Definition~\ref{def:acyclic-conical} for~$m = 0$ ensures that~$\cO_E$ is an exceptional object in~$\Db(E)$, hence we have a semiorthogonal decomposition~$\Db(E) = \langle \cO_E^\perp, \cO_E \rangle$; its first component~$\cO_E^\perp$ plays the crucial role.}
+Now we deduce the Bondal--Orlov localization conjecture for acyclic projectively normal singularities.
+Note that when~$x$ is a $\kk$-point, Definition~\ref{def:acyclic-conical} for~$m = 0$ ensures that~$\cO_E$ is an exceptional object in~$\Db(E)$, so we have a semiorthogonal decomposition~$\Db(E) = \langle \cO_E^\perp, \cO_E \rangle$; its first component~$\cO_E^\perp$ plays the crucial role.

-\begin{corollary} Let~$\pi \colon \tX = \Bl_{x}(X) \to X$ be the blowup of an acyclic projectively normal point.
-Then the functor~$\pi_* \colon \Db(\tX) \to \Db(X)$ is a Verdier localization and the subcategory~$\Ker(\pi_*) \subset \Db(\tX)$ is generated by~$\upeta_*(\cO_E^\perp) \subset \Db(\tX)$ where~$\upeta \colon E \to \tX$ is the embedding of the exceptional divisor.
+\begin{corollary} Let~$\pi \colon \tX = \Bl_{x}(X) \to X$ be the blowup of an acyclic projectively normal $\kk$-point~$x \in X$.
+Then the functor~$\pi_* \colon \Db(\tX) \to \Db(X)$ is a Verdier localization, and the subcategory~$\Ker(\pi_*) \subset \Db(\tX)$ is generated by~$\upeta_*(\cO_E^\perp) \subset \Db(\tX)$, where~$\upeta \colon E \to \tX$ is the embedding of the exceptional divisor.

-Moreover, the map~$\pi_* \colon \rG_0(\tX) \to \rG_0(X)$ is surjective with kernel generated by~$\upeta_*([\cO_E^\perp]) \subset \rG_0(\tX)$. \end{corollary}
+Moreover, the map~$\pi_* \colon \rG_0(\tX) \to \rG_0(X)$ is surjective with kernel generated by~$\upeta_*(\rK_0(\cO_E^\perp)) \subset \rG_0(\tX)$. \end{corollary}